Who we are:

-Founded in 1962, RUM (as Rockford Urban Ministries is affectionately known) is the outreach of 16 United Methodist and 4 other Churches.
-RUM works on social justice and new ministries.
-In its 60+ years RUM has had four clergy directors.
+Founded in 1962, RUM (as Rockford Urban Ministries is affectionately known) is the outreach of more than twenty faith communities working together on social justice ministries.
+In its nearly years RUM has had four clergy directors.
 Since 1985, lay director Stanley Campbell has had the pleasure of doing the work.
-RUM is housed in the basement of 201 Seventh Street, so call 815-964-7111 to get an appointment.
+Violet Johnicker joined the staff in 2021 and together they work to resource congregations with tools to advocate for justice issues.

 - Listen and respond to the needs of the community